VendyInc/woo-vendy/readme.txt

 1. Vendy displayed as a payment method on the WooCommerce payment methods page

-2. Vendy WooCommerce payment gateway settings page
+2. Vendy Woo payment gateway settings page

 3. Vendy on WooCommerce Checkout